 Lnprototest is a set of test helpers written in Python3, designed to make it easy to write new tests when you propose changes to the lightning network protocol, as well as test existing implementations.

-indicates multiple different variants should all be attempted, such as running the test with different features or trying reconnection in the middle of the test.
+Tests are simply a list of Events, like Msg to send a message and ExpectMsg to receive a response.
+But the tool goes much further: TryAll indicates multiple different variants should all be attempted, such as running the test with different features or trying reconnection in the middle of the test.

-to create commitment transactions, add and remove HTLCs, and other things you’d expect.
+It also has Events to create commitment transactions, add and remove HTLCs, and other things you’d expect.

 Testers can also write their own custom Events for more specialized testing and Events can be conditional on what features were negotiated or other runtime behavior.